pps43/pps43.github.io/content/posts/using_physx_scenequery.md

 |eSTATIC_AABB_TREE|Based on grid and tree.
 Incremental rebuild when changed, unless by force.
 Choose this if frequently add/remove geometry, at the cost of higher memory|

-# More on Filtering
+# More on Filtering Objects

 To make custom filtering logic works, there are 3 steps.
 1. Attach data for filtering on the shape (a.k.a. `QueryFilterData`)
 2. Define custom filtering logic
 3. Attach filter in your scene query

 ## Step 1.
-Attach data for filtering on the shape
+Attach data to the shape for futher filtering
 Attach `PxFilterData` to each shape's QueryFilterData.
 It has four 32bit words to hold custom data, e.g., we use `word0` as layer of this shape.
 Here is an example:

 ```cpp